alexcoy06/Data-Science/README.md

 I really enjoyed my last project and appreciated the feedback so much that I decided to keep the comments.
 Notably, I credited `ChatGPT` as one of my sources for writing better code.
 The day before, I realized not everyone knows how to use it effectively, so I wanted to share my approach.
 While I'm familiar with coding, I found PyLint less effective in Jupyter Notebooks and couldn't find a Python validation tool, like `https://validator.w3.org/`, that suited me.
 So, I learned to use ChatGPT.
 Simply pasting code or asking for refactoring can sometimes break it, leading to wasted time troubleshooting.
 To avoid this, I rely on two specific prompts depending on how determined I am to solve the issue.
 The importance of these prompt is that it catches syntactical errors, which are often my issues (missing special characters and letters):

 - Perform a static code analysis on the following Python code.
 Identify and list all issues in the code, explaining each issue in detail and suggesting appropriate fixes:
 - Perform a static code analysis on the following Python code.
-Identify and list all issues in the code, explaining each issue in detail and providing specific suggestions for fixing them:
+Identify and list all issues in the code, explaining each issue in detail and do not provide suggestions for fixing them:

 ## Feedback